 Artistic Characteristics and Mediums

-• Stone Reliefs: Found in funeral shrines and tomb chambers, such as those at Wu Liang Ci, these carvings depict scenes of myth and history, including battles with non-Chinese tribes.
+• Stone Reliefs: Found in funeral shrines and tomb chambers, such as those at Wu Liang Ci (Wuliang Shrine) in Shandong, these carvings depict scenes of myth and history, including battles with non-Chinese tribes.
 The warriors are often shown with oversized weapons and horses, emphasizing their martial prowess.
+The famous "Battle at the Bridge" scene from Wu Liang Ci vividly shows Han cavalry charging against a fortified enemy.

 The emphasis was squarely on the collective strength of the army.
 Individual warriors were rarely identified or personalized; they were cogs in the imperial war machine.
 Their fierce expressions, often depicted with wide, staring eyes and gritted teeth, were not portraits but archetypes of the indomitable spirit required to defend the empire.
-For a deeper look into Han stone reliefs, the Metropolitan Museum of Art’s thematic essay provides excellent context.
+For a deeper look into Han stone reliefs, the Metropolitan Museum of Art’s thematic essay provides excellent context on the artistic and funerary traditions of this period.

 The Tang Dynasty (618–907): Realism, Vigor, and a Global Aesthetic

-• Frescoes in Imperial Tombs: Paintings like those in the tomb of Prince Zhanghuai show grand hunting and embassies.
+• Frescoes in Imperial Tombs: Paintings like those in the tomb of Prince Zhanghuai (Li Xian) show grand hunting scenes and foreign embassies.
 Warriors here are not just soldiers; they are courtiers, guards, and gentlemen of the saddle.
 Their postures are relaxed but alert, reflecting a confidence born of a powerful state.
+The use of flowing lines and subtle shading gives these figures a sense of living motion.

 The Song Dynasty (960–1279): The Scholar-Warrior and the Literati Ideal